 When you first started working in pictures, what was your first impression?

-One of the first things I realized, was that it was going to be very tough for me because people started off with a preconception: my mother and father were famous, and they thought that if I was in any position or job, I was probably there because I had ‘connections’ of some nature.
+One of the first things I realized was that it was going to be very tough for me because people started with a preconception: my mother and father were famous, and they thought that if I was in any position or job, I was probably there because I had ‘connections’ of some nature.
 Interestingly, both of my parents were completely self-made, and they always insisted that I make my own way.
-You know, when I did “They All Laughed,” my mother had put me in touch with Peter Bogdanovich and I started working on the film before she actually accepted to do the role.
-Maybe they offered me the job as production assistant, hoping that she would come on the film – which ultimately she did.
-Very often when I did interviews, people told me, ‘This is below you, you’re applying for the assistant director or first assistant director, you should be directing or producing.’
-I always said to them, ‘Well no, I am learning the business.’
+You know, when I did “They All Laughed,” my mother had put me in touch with Peter Bogdanovich, and I started working on the film before she accepted to do the role.
+Maybe they offered me the job as production assistant, hoping that she would come on the film—which ultimately she did.
+Very often, when I did interviews, people told me, ‘This is below you, you’re applying for the assistant director or first assistant director, you should be directing or producing.’
+I always said to them, ‘Well, no, I am learning the business.’
 People were sort of embarrassed in a way that I was out there like everybody else, trying to get jobs.
 To them, it seemed like an awkward situation.
-But because of all the languages I speak, I worked a lot in Mexico, and did as much non-union films as I did union pictures at the time.
+But because of all the languages I speak, I worked a lot in Mexico and did as much non-union films as I did union pictures at the time.
 People took me on location because of the languages and my location experience.
-Making a film at home is one thing, but when you’re in another country, things are a little but rougher, so that was always sort of my specialty.
-If you look on IMDB at what I did, I would say there is about 25 to 30 percent of my résumé which is not on there, for the simple reason that I was hired either as a script doctor or I would come in to fix one situation or another.
-Then you get paid, but you don’t get credit, because people don’t want to lose face, or there are certain ‘contractual obligations.’
+Making a film at home is one thing, but when you’re in another country, things are a little bit rougher, so that was always sort of my specialty.
+If you look on IMDB at what I did, I would say that about 25 to 30 percent of my résumé is not on there, for the simple reason that I was hired either as a script doctor or I would come in to fix one situation or another.
+Then you get paid, but you don’t get credit because people don’t want to lose face, or there are certain ‘contractual obligations.’
 You’re bound by a non-disclosure agreement not to disclose what you’re working on.
-That is mostly for creative work – a script doctor and so forth.
-It makes for a very nice living, although certainly not on a level like an Oliver Stone or Goldman who are the greatest script doctors in Hollywood of the last thirty to forty years.
+That is mostly for creative work—a script doctor and so forth.
+It makes for a very nice living, although certainly not on a level like Oliver Stone or Goldman, who are the greatest script doctors in Hollywood of the last thirty to forty years.
 They have fixed films that very few people know about; in the industry, they do, but on the outside, they don’t.
 They are responsible for reworking problem scripts for big sums of money.
 I did the same thing in a much smaller and humble way with small independent films.

 What did you learn from your days in the film industry?